-We do the right thing by following the rules and standards for our business, internally and externally, and by applying our Culture Commitments consistently across the Group in everything we do.
-This principle reminds us to continuously evaluate our actions and their impact.
-This is crucial to maintain a sound business culture where ethical action permeates all our business processes and decisions.
-The principle is about safeguarding our integrity, ensuring that we are doing the right thing for our customers, employees, shareholders and society.
+We do the right thing by following the rules and standards governing our business, both internally and externally, and by consistently applying our Culture Commitments across the Group in everything we do.
+This principle reminds us to continuously evaluate our actions and their impact, which is crucial for maintaining a sound business culture where ethical actions permeate all our business processes and decisions.
+This is about safeguarding our integrity and ensuring that we are doing the right thing for our customers, Employees, shareholders and society.

-To do the right thing means that the way in which we achieve our results is just as important as the actual results themselves.
+Doing the right thing means that how we achieve our results is just as important as the actual results themselves.